Tag Archives: Slough House

 Not as addictive a read as the first two books but this is a gritty series with characters who you want to fight back.

-Click the title to read my reviews of the first two books in the Slough House series:-
+Click the title to read my reviews of the other books in the Slough House series:-

 If you like this, try:-